The Ultimate Guide to Performing Due Diligence on an Apartment Building

 How to Pay for the Due Diligence Reports

 Usually, the costs of the real estate due diligence reports will not be due until closing.
 So, when underwriting the deal, make sure you are taking these costs into account when determining how much equity you need to raise.

 Other times, you will need to pay for a due diligence report upfront.
 If this is the case, you can do one of two things.
 You can pay out-of-pocket and reimburse yourself at close.
 Or, you can take a loan from a third-party (maybe one of your passive investors) and reimburse the initial loan amount with interest at close.

 Review the Results of Your New Underwriting Model

-Based on the financial document audit, market survey report, lease audit report and green program report, you either confirmed or updated your income assumptions.
-Based on the financial document audit, you either confirmed or updated your expense assumptions.
-Based on the two property condition assessments and the unit walk report, you either confirmed or updated your renovation budget assumptions.
-Based on the appraisal report, you either confirmed the accuracy of the purchase price or determined that you have the property under contract at price that is below or above the as-is value.
-And based on the site survey and environmental survey, you determined if there is anything that disqualifies the deal entirely.
+Based on the financial document audit, market survey report, lease audit report, and green program report, you will either confirm or update your income assumptions.
+The financial document audit will help you confirm or update your expense assumptions.
+The two property condition assessments and the unit walk report will lead you to confirm or update your renovation budget assumptions.
+Based on the appraisal report, you will either confirm the accuracy of the purchase price or determine that you have the property under contract at a price that is below or above the as-is value.
+And based on the site survey and environmental survey, you will determine if there is anything that disqualifies the deal entirely.

 If the seller will not accept the new contract terms, don’t be afraid to walk away from the deal.
 At the end of the day, it is your job to please your investors, which means providing them with their desired return goals.